samjones00/docs/docs/_documentation/js-utils.md

 JS.eval("pow(2,2) + pow(4,2)") //= 20
 ```

-The difference over JavaScript's eval being that methods are calling [C# method filters](http://templates.servicestack.net/docs/filters-reference) in a sandboxed context.
+The difference over JavaScript's eval being that methods are calling [C# script methods](https://sharpscript.net/docs/filters-reference) in a sandboxed context.

 By default expressions are executed in an empty scope, but can also be executed within a custom scope which can be used to define the
 arguments expressions are evaluated with: